 Carl is a statistical geneticist interested in using genetic and genomic data to further our understanding of common complex diseases.
-He heads the Genomics of Inflammation and Immunity group at the Sanger Institute.
-He is also the Institute's Director of Graduate Studies.
+He is Head of the Human Genetics Programme and leads the Genomics of Inflammation and Immunity group at the Sanger Institute.

 I am fascinated by the unique ability of human genetic variation to provide causal insights into disease biology.
 In addition, I am excited by the power of high-throughput genetic and genomic screens to discover hitherto unappreciated aspects of disease pathology.
 The goals of my research are thus to use high-throughput screens to gain causal insights into the biological basis of human disease, identify new drug targets and determine the patients who will benefit most from these drugs.